tc39/notes/es8/2017-09/sept-26.md

 DE: But they have the same API shape

-MB: Yes - but that doesn’t mean they are the same.
+MB: Yes - but that doesn't mean they are the same.
 I'm not looking to block this, just raising the point.

 DE: We could unship this from Chrome to resolve this, but is this just a superficial change?